How to Get Dewy Skin: 7 Steps to Glass-Like Radiance

 Dewy Skin Tip: Mix a drop of liquid illuminator into your sunscreen for an instant boost of dewiness—like Photoshop, but in real life.

-Step 7: Makeup That Makes People Ask “Are You Even Wearing Any?”
+Creating That “Are You Even Wearing Any?”
+Look

 The right makeup approach can enhance your natural dewiness rather than smother it like an overprotective parent: